lua-console.nvim - is a handy scratch pad / REPL / debug console for Lua development and Neovim exploration and configuration.

 The option preserve_context

-means that if you assign variables without local
+means that although you declare variables without local

 , they will be stored in console's local context and preserved between separate executions.